AbhiramV010/Iris-Lite/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-sa/4.0/) <!--ANYONE EDITING THE README, LISTEN UP!
 THIS MUST NOT BE REMOVED!-->
-TO ANYONE FORKING THE REPO, YOUR SOFTWARE (SHOULD YOU CHOOSE TO REDISTRIBUTE IT), SHALL DO SO ONLY UNDER THE CC BY-NC-SA LICENSE!

  # Iris_Lite Camera System
 Project Programming by Abhiram Vadali & Shreyash Thakur